Crisis Management in Public Relations

 How PR professionals help in a crisis

-Preparation is key to successfully navigating a crisis.
-And that’s where your crisis management PR team come in.
+As I always say to my clients: Preparation is key to successfully navigating a crisis.
 Before the proverbial brown stuff hits the fan, there should be a PR crisis management plan in place so that everyone knows what actions are going to be taken and who’s going to take them.

 Who should be notified?
 Does the CEO need to know first?
 And how severe does the crisis have to be?
 Mistimed tweets can be handled by the head of marketing.
 But CEOs need to be told about oil spills and aircraft accidents immediately.

 And have a clear plan around communication.
-Will the marketing team carry on managing social media message, online content and blog writing?
+Will the marketing team carry on managing social media, online content and blog writing?
 Or, will the crisis PR team take over, as well as issuing ongoing news releases?

-Your organisation might not be very active on Instagram or Twitter, but your customers may be.
+Your organisation might not be very active on Instagram, TikTok or X , but your customers may be.
 There may be a firestorm building on a platform you don’t use.
 But even if you’re not on a particular platform for marketing purposes, your social media team should have a plan in place for dealing with customer complaints and comments on those platforms.
 If there are spikes of negativity or increased mentions, make sure there’s a plan in place to pro-actively respond.
 Encourage CEOs to issue prepared apologies on social.
 But discourage them from going rogue and answering customer complaints directly.

-If there’s one thing we know about Joe Public is that they’ll forgive a mistake if the crisis is handled honestly, quickly and with humility.
+I’ve worked as a PR pro for over 20 years.
+And if there’s one thing I’ve learnt about the general public, is that they’ll forgive a mistake if a crisis is handled honestly, quickly and with humility.
 Take a look at these crisis management case studies.

 KFC shortage